-During the year the Al Meera Oman S.A.OC, one of the Group's subsidiaries has entered into a Master facility agreement with one of the commercial banks in Sultanate of Oman.
-As per the Master facility letter, the bank has provided a financial facility with a limit of QR 52 Million (RO 5.5 Millions).
-The facility shall be available for drawdown in multiple tranches during the availability period of 24 months from the date of facility letter.
-During the year, the Company has drawdown an amount of QR 13.71 million (RO 1.4 million) for the purpose of capital expenditure.
-The term loan facility is subject to a profit rate of 5.75% p.a. during the availability period.
-The repayment of the term loan shall happen after the availability period and after moratorium period of 6 months from the end of availability period.
-Thus, there is no repayment due in the next 12 months.
-The term loans are secured by a mortgage on proposed Usufruct of Al Meera Retail Complex in Amerat.
-The Company has complied with all the financial covenants.
+During 2020, Al Meera Oman S.A.O.C, one of the Group's subsidiaries has entered into a Master facility agreement with one of the commercial banks in Sultanate of Oman.
+The facility allows multiple drawdowns during the availability period of 24 months with a limit of QR 52 million (RO 5.5 million).

+During 2020, there was an initial drawdown of QR 13.7 million (RO 1.4 million).
+During 2021, the company had an additional drawdown of QR 16.3 million (RO 1.7 million).
+The total combined drawdown as of 31 December 2021 is QR 30.0 million (RO 3.1 million).
+The facility is subject to a profit rate of 5.75% p.a.
+The facility is repayable after 6 months of completion of the availability period.
+The facility is secured by a mortgage on proposed Usufruct of Al Meera Retail Complex in Amerat.